Crawford Avenue: Oakton Street to Golf Road Phase I Engineering Study

 Crawford Avenue from Oakton Street to Golf Road is located within the Village of Skokie and is under the jurisdiction of the Cook County Department of Transportation and Highways (CCDOTH) within the project limits.
 Therefore, this project is a joint effort between the two agencies.
 Click on the image below to open the full-size file in a new window.

-Once complete, the project will move into Phase II, which involves contract plan preparation and land acquisition and typically takes 24 months.
-Phase III is construction and is the final phase of the project development process.
-Phase I Engineering is being funded by CCDOTH and administered by the Village through an intergovernmental agreement, and subsequent phases of project development are anticipated to be federally funded.
+Phase I Engineering was funded by CCDOTH and administered by the Village through an intergovernmental agreement, and subsequent phases of project development are anticipated to be federally funded.
 On this basis, all applicable federal project development procedures will be followed with coordination through IDOT Bureau of Local Roads and Streets.

 Overall Project Development Process